serebrov/emoji-mart-vue/README.md

 ## Not opinionated

 **Emoji Mart** doesn’t automatically insert anything into a text input, nor does it show or hide itself.
 It simply returns an `emoji` object.
 It’s up to the developer to mount/unmount (it’s fast!) and position the picker.
 You can use the returned object as props for the `EmojiMart.Emoji` component.
 You could also use `emoji.colons` to insert text into a textarea or `emoji.native` to use the emoji.

+## Changelog

+Major changes comparing to the original emoji-mart-vue:

+- Reworked emoji index class: use same index (so same data) for all components.
+- Render emojis in categories without `Emoji` component, there are a lot of emojis to render and there is a noticeable slow down when we render a component per emoji.
+- Frozen objects with emoji data to disable Vue change tracking
+- Do not create `EmojiIndex` globally, before it was loaded (along with the emoji data) even when it was not actually used
+- Extract CSS into external file, use less inline styles to reduce the amount of generated HTML
+- Fixes in CSS for native unicode emojis ported from the [original react project](https://github.com/missive/emoji-mart)
+- Excluded ./data/all.json from the js bundle (it was always loaded within the bundle even if it is not needed)
+- Updated to babel 7
+- Added tests
+- Updated to emojis v12 (see the breaking change note below)

+Breaking change in v6: removed `Emoji` and `Picker` [wrappers](#convenience-wrappers), renamed `NimbleEmoji` to `Emoji` and `NimblePicker` to `Picker`.
+See the `Convenience Wrappers` section below for details.

+Breaking change in v7: switched to Unicode v12 emoji set which results in several breaking changes:
+- Removed 'emojione' set (removed from [emoji-datasource](https://github.com/iamcal/emoji-data) by [JoyPixels request](https://github.com/iamcal/emoji-data/blob/master/CHANGES.md#2018-07-05--v410))
+- Removed 'messenger' set - it was [merged](https://github.com/iamcal/emoji-data/blob/master/CHANGES.md#2020-01-10--v500) into 'facebook' set
+- Changed emoji categories: removed 'Smileys & People', added 'Smileys & Emotions' and 'People & Body' instead

+Breaking change in v8:
+- The `StaticPicker` component is now default (exported as `Picker`), previous default component renamed to `VirtualScrollPicker`

 ## Development